HRV: the discreet thermometer of your nervous system

 - Recent intense training (a physiologic 24–48h drop, which is normal and necessary).

-- Recent intense training combined with poor sleep — that is the overtraining signal.
+- Recent intense training combined with poor sleep — that is the overtraining signal I have learned to look for.

 - Disease in incubation (two to three days before flu or viral infection symptoms).